diegueins680/trader/README.md

     - Trade-only: `{ "mode": "signal", "signal": ... }` or `{ "mode": "trade", "trade": ... }`
     - Backtest: `{ "mode": "backtest", "backtest": ... }` (includes `"baselines"` like `buy-hold` / `sma-cross(...)`, and `"trade"` if `--binance-trade` is set)
     - Backtest trades include `exitReason`; risk halts report `MAX_DRAWDOWN`/`MAX_DAILY_LOSS` when applicable.
-    - Backtest `positions` reflect the bar-open position for t->t+1; `agreementOk` flags when Kalman/LSTM open-direction signals match with non-neutral directions.
+    - Backtest `positions` reflect the bar-open position for t->t+1; `agreementOk` flags when Kalman/LSTM open-direction signals match with non-neutral directions; agreement rate only counts bars where both models emit a non-neutral open direction.
     - Latest signal output includes `closeDirection` to indicate the close-threshold direction (when available).
     - When confidence gating is enabled, `closeDirection` respects the gated signal direction (matching backtests).